-52% collect data through interviews

-44% collect data through workshops
+52% collect data through interviews 44% collect data through workshops

-85% collect data through reports

-22% collect data through other means
+85% collect data through reports 22% collect data through other means

-ENCOURAGING STRONG EMPLOYEE PERFORMANCE

-Employee performance management is a streamlined process that supports the planning, monitoring, and review of employee performance in the context of their contribution to the organisation.
+Public Donors ENCOURAGING STRONG EMPLOYEE PERFORMANCE Employee performance management is a streamlined process that supports the planning, monitoring, and review of employee performance in the context of their contribution to the organisation.
 This capability can help contextualise, document, align employee goals with the organisation's goals, manage risks, and define timelines.
 Ultimately, it can help differentiate between individuals who are performing effectively and those who require further training and support.

-The following are some key findings from our analysis of this capability area:

-- \rightarrow Over 80% of organisations have indicated that they have a clearly defined employee performance evaluation framework in place; however, 11% of those who have adopted such a framework do not set clearly defined KPIs but have rather adopted a qualitative approach to evaluate their teams' performance. - \rightarrow About one third of the organisations who do not engage in employee performance management already have plans to establish a framework for this within the next 12 months. - \rightarrow 97% of the organisations who took part in the survey suggested that they have clearly defined and documented job descriptions in place for their staff and about 80% of the respondents indicated that they have established a formal organisational chart for their organisation. - \rightarrow A little over 40% of donors place no importance on an organisation's employee performance management capability when assessing a funding opportunity.
+82% of implementing organisations have a clearly defined employee performance evaluation framework in place.
+KEY FINDINGS The following are some key findings from our analysis of this capability area: - → Over 80% of organisations have indicated that they have a clearly defined employee performance evaluation framework in place; however, 11% of those who have adopted such a framework do not set clearly defined KPIs but have rather adopted a qualitative approach to evaluate their teams' performance. - → About one third of the organisations who do not engage in employee performance management already have plans to establish a framework for this within the next 12 months. - → 97% of the organisations who took part in the survey suggested that they have clearly defined and documented job descriptions in place for their staff and about 80% of the respondents indicated that they have established a formal organisational chart for their organisation. - → A little over 40% of donors place no importance on an organisation's employee performance management capability when assessing a funding opportunity.